 - Who/What is covered?

 The policy provides a range of benefits in the event of accidental death or accidental bodily injury whilst undertaking UNSW authorised activities.
-It does not cover claims arising from sickness, illness or disease.

 The benefits and the amounts payable vary between staff, students, Sporting Club Members, voluntary workers, UNSW guests & invitees.